mieweb/datavis-glide/README.md

 ## Testing

 DataVis uses Mocha + Selenium for browser testing.
-Run `npm test` to run all available Selenium tests.
+Run `npm install` and then `make test` to run all available Selenium tests.
 Since tests run in Node.js, please use any available JavaScript features you want (e.g. async/await, destructuring assignment, etc).

+### Dependencies

+A Python program called `json-gen` is used to generate test data files.
+You'll need the following modules:

+* babel
+* jsoncomment

+You'll also need a word list, as some of the data files contain random dictionary words.
+The tests expect the word list from the `words` package, specifically version `3.0-17.el6` from CentOS.
+By default, `json-gen` expects to find this word list at `/usr/share/dict/words` — if you have this file elsewhere, you can specify that path as the `DICT_FILE` environment variable when running *make*.

 # Tree Structure